twaclaw/mit-scheme-kernel/README.md

 ## Features

 - Interactive execution of MIT/GNU Scheme code in Jupyter notebooks.
-- The kernel  can be configured to use a different Scheme installation, such as the one provided by the [Scmutils libraries](https://groups.csail.mit.edu/mac/users/gjs/6946/installation.html).
+- The kernel  can be configured to use a different Scheme installation, such as the one provided by the [Scmutils library](https://groups.csail.mit.edu/mac/users/gjs/6946/installation.html).
 See the [Configuration](#configuration) section below for more information.
-- Implements a cell magic command `%%show_expression` to render the output of a cell into LaTeX, in the same way as the `show_expression` function in the Smcutils.
+- Implements a cell magic command `%%show_expression` to render the output of a cell into LaTeX, in the same way as the `show-expression` function in the `Smcutils`.
 See the [mechanics notebook](./examples/mechanics.ipynb) for an example.
 - Plus all the features provided by [metakernel](https://github.com/Calysto/metakernel).

 ## Installation